Search

 • Lower body fat than estrogenic forms

-• Common waist-to-hip ratio (WHR) in the ratio of 0.85 to 0.95
+• The common waist-to-hip ratio (WHR) is in the range of 0.85 to 0.95

-(differences in fat deposition lead to varying degrees of WHR)
+(Differences in fat deposition lead to varying degrees of WHR)

 • Gluteal form has a ‘flatness’ or concavity (see figure C below)